Dog therapy for kids facing the trauma of the war in Ukraine

 She observed how some children are scared of loud noises, like when someone closes a window or when they hear the sound of a jet.
 Some drop to the floor or start asking whether there’s a bomb shelter close.

-Among the children were a brother and sister from Kupyansk, a city in the eastern region of Kharkiv, who witnessed Russian soldiers storming into their home with machine guns, grabbing their grandfather, putting a bag on his head and beating him, Sliepora said.
+Among the children were a brother and sister from Kupyansk, a city in the eastern region of Kharkiv, who witnessed Russian soldiers storming into their home with machine guns, grabbing their grandfather, putting a bag on his head and beating him, Sliepova said.

 “Each child is psychologically traumatized in different ways,” she said.